Danny-Lenko/story-pull-frontend/README.md

 # CMS Frontend

-This repository contains the frontend applications for our Content Management System (CMS) project.
+This repository contains the frontend applications for the StoryPull (CMS) project.

 ## Project Structure